 Commonwealth contribution to National Action Plan

-Published on 6 April 2019, Delivering on Freight PDF: 14821 KB showcases the Australian Government’s commitment to address industry’s priorities, including improving heavy vehicle access to local roads, improving availability and sharing of freight data and investing to address pinch points in key freight corridors.
+This builds on the Delivering on Freight PDF: 14821 KB brochure published in April 2019, which showcased the Australian Government’s commitment to address industry’s priorities, including improving heavy vehicle access to local roads, improving availability and sharing of freight data and investing to address pinch points in key freight corridors.

 To inform the development of the National Freight Data Hub, the Australian Government commissioned the iMOVE Cooperative Research Centre to review the freight data needs for industry and government, and how better data could improve operational and planning decision-making in the freight sector.
 The iMOVE report can be found below.